vmware/differential-datalog/doc/tutorial/tutorial.md

 Pow2($"The square of ${x} is ${x*x}") :- Number(x).
 ```

 Values of primitive types (`string`, `bigint`, `bit<N>`, and `bool`) are converted to strings using
 builtin methods.
 For user-defined types, conversion is performed by calling a user-provided
-function whose name is formed from the name of the type by changing the first letter of the type
+function (see [below](#functions)) whose name is formed from the name of the type by changing the
-name to lower case (if it is in upper case) and adding the `"2string"` suffix.
-The function must
+first letter of the type name to lower case (if it is in upper case) and adding the `"2string"`
-take exactly one argument of the given type and return a string.
+suffix.
+The function must take exactly one argument of the given type and return a string.

 In the following example, we would like to print information about network hosts, including their IP
 and Ethernet addresses, in the standard human-readable format, e.g., `"192.168.0.1"` for IP